Arijit-Sarkar03/oai-gnodeb-b210/README.md

 	1. To test/debug/understand the nr-softmodem configurations use `/custom` folder version of `entrypoint.sh` script and `/custom/conf` configuration
 ### Test with Oai-Core-RTMP service
 1. Install Astra streaming studio in the UE
-2. Create a RTMP streaming service with it by tapping on the glob icon in right side pane.
+2. Create a RTMP streaming service with it by tapping on the globe icon in right side pane.
 Use service name as RTMP and Profile name as oai-core
 	* Server IP: 192.168.70.141:1935/live
-	* Stream ID:	1935
+	* Stream ID:	test
 	* Save it and start the service using the play button